-The 2013-14 season will bring debuts with the Seattle Symphony in Carmina Burana, and Boston Baroque as Eurimaco in Il Ritorno d’Ulisse in Patria.
+The 2013-14 season will bring debuts with Michigan Opera Theater in Der Fliegende Holländer, the Pacific Symphony in Messiah, Opera Memphis in The Mikado, the Seattle Symphony in Carmina Burana, and Boston Baroque in Il Ritorno d’Ulisse in Patria.

 As a young artist with Florida Grand Opera from 2010 to 2012, he performed Prunier in La Rondine and Tybalt in Roméo et Juliette, and covered Don Ottavio in Don Giovanni.
 His Prunier was noted for a vocal delivery “so pure, that even in the softer passages he makes a very memorable impression,” and his Tybalt for a “hot-headed, on target performance” with “pure and solid tone.”
 As a 2009 and 2011 apprentice artist with Santa Fe Opera, Daniel covered Gualtiero in Griselda and Don Ottavio in Don Giovanni.